DrakeMikels/AI-Pulse/README.md

 5. Set up the cron job for automatic scraping:
    - Vercel will use the configuration in `vercel.json` to run the scraper every 6 hours

+## Deployment Notes

+This project is configured for deployment on Vercel.
+The application uses client-side URL handling to avoid issues with `useSearchParams()` in server components.

 ## License

 MIT